 Include a diagram illustrating the decrease of gravity with altitude and the relationship between the distance from Earth's center and gravity.

-When we move below the Earth's surface, also decreases.
-The value of at depth is:
+When we move below the Earth's surface, g also decreases.
+The value of g at depth d is:

 Did You Know?